Interview

 will monopolize the tattoo ink market by large scale producers (now

 going on).
-It is

-producers because of the order of magnitude of the tattooed who can be
+o eliminate the small producers.
+The reason given is the order of magnitude of the tattooed who can be

-affected by their products.
-There are many independent small batch (400 to
+There are several independent small batch (400 to

 800 oz. per lot) tattoo ink producers who cannot afford the costs to meet

-current FDA regulations as a cosmetic and
+current FDA cosmetic regulations and

 would not even be able to obtain the pigments which will only be available by licensing.
-As an aside, how much will it cost to enforce compliance, and then

-use violence against dissenters?
+violence against dissenters.

 The reason to regulate tattoo used to be based on the